-Organizations that receive a $100,000 Core Mission Grant from Impact100 are not eligible to apply for the next three grant cycles.
-All other organizations, including those that receive operating grants, may reapply the following year.
+Organizations that receive a $100,000 grant from Impact100 are not eligible to apply for the next three grant cycles.
+All other organizations, including those that receive smaller operating grants, may reapply the following year.

 What kind of communication can we expect from Impact100 Philadelphia during this process?

-Impact100 notifies applicants at each stage of the process, even if they are not invited to submit a Full Proposal, receive a site visit, or become a finalist.
+Impact100 notifies applicants at each stage of the process, even if they are not invited to host a site visit or become a finalist.

 Will the grant be paid in a lump sum?